klavins/ECEP520/week_5/README.md

 ```
 Here, `q.begin()` returns an iterator that refers to the element at the beginning of the array, while `q.end()` refers to a non-element that is "one past" the end of the array.
 The notation `i++` is overloaded for iterators to mean "increment the iterator".
 Finally, the '*' operator is overloaded to return a reference to the element the iterator refers to.

 Iterators are a good place to use the `auto` keyword.
-For example, an iterator to a `vector` of `vector`s of `double`s would be declared and initialized by
+For example, an iterator to a vector of vector of doubles would be declared and initialized by
 ```c++
 vector<vector<double>>::iterator i = v.begin();
 ```